 Two excellent trails, the Forest Loop Trail and the Bartlett River Trail, go through the temperate rainforest.
 This is a magical world where moss clings to everything and an assortment of mushrooms grow on the ground and dead trees.
 To make a forest hike more adventurous, eat some of the mushrooms, which range from delicious to deadly to hallucinogenic.

 7. Exploring the coast at low tide

-At low tide, it is possible to see beds of mollusks and barnacles, and find jellyfish, starfish or octopus that have washed up on shore.
+At low tide, it is possible to see beds of mollusks and barnacles and find jellyfish, starfish or octopus that have washed up on shore.
 Sea birds use this chance to forage for small critters.
-Occasionally, bears can be seen foraging for food on the shore too.
+Occasionally, bears can be seen foraging for food on the coast too.

 8. Hanging out in Gustavus and Visiting the Beach

-About a mile from the town center is the the wide-open beach of Gustavus, with sweeping views of the Fairweather Range and Icy Straight.
-Fields of lupine, fireweed and cow parsnip add tons of color to an already stunning location, and bald-eagles are often seen soaring overhead.
-It is a great place for a sunset stroll along the beach, an activity not usually associated with Alaska.
+About a mile from the town center is the wide-open beach of Gustavus, with sweeping views of the Fairweather Range and Icy Straight.
+Fields of lupine, fireweed, and cow parsnip add tons of color to an already stunning location, and bald eagles are often seen soaring overhead.
+It is an excellent place for a sunset stroll along the beach, an activity not usually associated with Alaska.

 9. Visit the Tribal House

 The Huna Tribal House, which opened in 2016, is a stunning new addition to the park.
 Carved entirely by hand, every inch of the house and totem poles are a work of art.
 Visiting the house and listening to a ranger presentation is a must do activity.
 The modern history of the Huna natives is fascinating.

 10. Sleeping, disconnecting, slowing down